Azure/azure-sdk-for-js/sdk/textanalytics/perf-tests/ai-text-analytics/README.md

 1. Build the ai-text-analytics perf tests package `rush build -t perf-ai-text-analytics`.
 2. Copy the `sample.env` file and name it as `.env`.
-3. Create a cognitive services account and populate the `.env` file with the relevant credentials.
+3. Create a Language service account and populate the `.env` file with the relevant credentials.
 4. Refer to the [rate limits](https://docs.microsoft.com/azure/cognitive-services/language-service/concepts/data-limits) and then run the tests as follows

    - detect language